SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 ✅ **Cross-Platform:** These days developers in a team have different Operating Systems.
 The Docker engine runs on many operating systems, making it ideal for diverse development environments

 ::: bad
 ![Figure: Bad example - Running a SQL Server environment outside a container](runningsqllocally.png)
 :::

 ::: good
 ![Figure: Good example - Using Docker to containerize a SQL Server environment](dockersql.png)
 :::

+Now you've done this, the next step is to [containerize the entire project](/dev-containers).